 What factors play into Limited by Budget?

-- Keyword selection.
+Keyword selection.
 If you have done an excellent job with your keyword research, then every keyword in your account should give you a chance to convert.
-But if people are search for your keywords, and people are clicking on your ads, then your budget could dwindle quickly.
+But if people are searching for your keywords, and people are clicking on your ads, then your limited Adwords budget could dwindle quickly.

-- Settings.
-There are many setting that can affect how far your budget goes – mobile device bidding, day parting, geographic focus and opting into display partners or even the display network can all affect who and when you’re targeting your audience.
+Settings.
+There are many settings that can affect how far your budget goes – mobile device bidding, day parting, geographic focus, and opting into display partners or even the display network can all affect who and when you’re targeting your audience.

-What can you do about a campaign being Limited by Budget?
+What can you do about a PPC campaign being Limited by Budget?

-- Be Specific in your Ad Text.
-If your ads have broad appeal, they may garner more clicks.
-If you over promise in your ads, you might get more clicks while delivering a poor user experience.
+Be Specific in your Ad Text.
+If your Google ads have broad appeal, they may garner more clicks.
+If you overpromise in your ads, you might get more clicks while delivering a poor user experience.
 The better you can qualify your customer in the ad text, the higher your conversion rate should be.
-Ward off poor quality clicks by telling potential customers exactly what to expect and deliver them to a page offering exactly that.
+Ward off poor quality clicks by telling potential customers exactly what to expect and deliver a page offering exactly that.

-- Re-evaluate your account.
-Everyone who manages a PPC account should always be questioning whether their current keywords, ads, campaign settings, etc. are all doing their best to promote their goal online.
-If not, avoid sunk costs – a beautiful thing about PPC is that you can always restructure your account and you can always improve your results.
+Re-evaluate your account.
+Everyone who manages a PPC account should always be questioning whether their current keywords, ads, PPC ad campaign settings, etc. are all doing their best to promote their goal online.
+If not, avoid sunk costs – a beautiful thing about paid search is that you can always restructure your account and you can always improve your results.

 The best thing you can do, though, is make sure your campaigns are organized in a way that promotes your goals.
 If you have a handful of keywords that are hogging most of the clicks in your account, it might be time to re-evaluate your approach.
 Some things to ask:

-- Are you getting enough conversions to justify the cost on these keywords?
+Are you getting enough conversions to justify the cost of these keywords?